Contract Basics6 min readMarch 8, 2026

 What force majeure means

-Unlike common law doctrines of impossibility or frustration of purpose, force majeure is purely contractual — it only applies if it’s written into the agreement.
+Unlike common law doctrines of impossibility, force majeure is purely contractual — it only applies if it’s written into the agreement.
 If your contract doesn’t have one, you have no force majeure protection.

 What COVID changed

-Before COVID, force majeure clauses were boilerplate that nobody negotiated.
-After COVID, they became one of the most heavily scrutinized provisions in any contract.
+Before COVID, force majeure was boilerplate nobody negotiated.
+After COVID, it became one of the most scrutinized provisions in any contract.

-Key changes: pandemics are now explicitly listed as trigger events (previously, many clauses only covered "acts of God" and natural disasters).
-Government orders and shutdowns are specifically included.
+Key changes: pandemics are now explicitly listed.
+Government orders and shutdowns are included.
 Supply chain disruptions have been added.
-And courts have established that "foreseeable" events (like future pandemics) may not qualify — meaning you can’t invoke force majeure for COVID-related disruptions in contracts signed after 2020 unless the clause specifically accounts for it.
+And courts have established that "foreseeable" events may not qualify — meaning future pandemics may not be covered in post-2020 contracts unless specifically addressed.

 What courts actually enforce

-Courts interpret force majeure clauses narrowly.
-They generally require: the event must be specifically listed or clearly covered by the clause’s language, the event must actually prevent (not just make difficult or more expensive) performance, the affected party must have made reasonable efforts to mitigate, and the affected party must have provided timely notice.
+Courts interpret force majeure narrowly.
+They generally require: the event must be specifically listed or clearly covered, the event must actually prevent (not just make difficult) performance, the affected party must have mitigated, and timely notice must have been given.

 What to include in 2026

-A modern force majeure clause should explicitly list: natural disasters, pandemics and epidemics, government orders and sanctions, war and terrorism, labor disputes, utility and infrastructure failures, supply chain disruptions, and cyberattacks.
+A modern force majeure clause should list: natural disasters, pandemics, government orders, sanctions, war, terrorism, labor disputes, utility failures, supply chain disruptions, and cyberattacks.

-It should also specify: a notification requirement (within 5 business days), a duty to mitigate, a right to terminate if the event exceeds 60–90 days, and allocation of costs during the force majeure period.
+Specify: notification within 5 business days, duty to mitigate, right to terminate if the event exceeds 60–90 days, and cost allocation during the event.

 Browse force majeure clause templates